tfchurch/sumo-hakyll/pages/tutoring.md

 ## Schedule
 Starting the second week of each quarter, tutoring for the Math 50s series classes will occur **every Monday and Wednesday from 6:00 PM to 10:00 PM**.
-Tutoring for the 2014 Winter Quarter will begin on Monday, January 13 and will be held in the math corner, **room 380-381T**.
-Tutoring will not occur during Martin Luther King, Jr. Day, but will occur on Presidents Day and will continue through Dead Week.
+Tutoring for the 2014 Spring Quarter will begin on Monday, April 7 and will be held in the math corner, **room 380-381T**.
+Tutoring will occur on Memorial Day and continue through Dead Week.

 If you are unclear as to whether there will be tutoring on a particular day or have any other questions, please e-mail Eddy Dai (ejdai@stanford.edu).